hisprofile/blender-SFM-HWM-flexes/README.md

 # You should be good to go!
 Feel free to ask any questions you have, or an issue regarding the support of a file.
 If you join my discord server, I'll be quicker to respond regarding any question you'll have.

+# TO-DO
+Tweak the vta separator.
+Vertices in the middle are moved with the right side of the face, because if moved with both, the shape key will be applied twice in the middle.
+I want to make it so that each sides moves it half the distance, but I don't know if I can do this yet.
+I won't give up though.